kgryte/pranav-qs-blog/README.md

 end subroutine dlacpy
 ```

+As may be observed, by removing column restrictions and moving away from the F77 convention of specifiers in ALL CAPS, modern Fortran code is more visibly consistent and thus more readable.

 #### Labeled control structures

 Another common practice in LAPACK routines is the use of labeled control structures.
 For example, consider the following code snippet in which the label `10` must match a corresponding `CONTINUE`.